JooHyunPark-JP/HealthFusion/README.md

   - Users can set daily and weekly workout goals, such as "Run for 30 minutes" or "Complete 3 workout sessions".
 These goals are displayed as a to-do list to help users stay on track with their fitness objectives.

 - **Visualization**:
-  - Visualize workout data over time using a line chart showing calories burned, distance covered, and workout duration.
+  - Visualize workout data using a line chart showing calories burned, distance covered, and workout duration.
   - A calendar view allows users to check each workout’s date easily.

 - **Login System**: